duodenum96/IntrinsicTimescales.jl/docs/src/practice/practice_2_acw.md

 Note that our wrong estimates for ACW-50 reduced to 0!
 ACW-0 is still slightly noisy but much better now.
 You can also check out the t-test results, both ACWs returned a significant difference.
 This approach offers a way to see how many subjects you need to get a significant difference if your hypothesis is right.
 You can copy-paste the script above to play around with it when designing experiments and figuring out the number of subjects you need for different effect sizes.

 This was a long tutorial.
 Take a deep breath, make a coffee for yourself, go for a walk and come back for the next one.
 There is still work to do: we need to figure out how to calculate exactly how wrong are we.
 Under certain assumptions, we can actually do this.
 But we need some theoretical tools.
-In the [next section], We'll develop those theoretical tools and they will motivate us to calculate ACW in different ways.
+In the [next section](practice_3_ou.md), We'll develop those theoretical tools and they will motivate us to calculate ACW in different ways.